 Books Forthcoming from Barbarian Press

-Money—the ‘bitch goddess,’ in one of D. H. Lawrence’s more telling phrase—is as always dictating circumstance.
-In order to pay bills and survive during the process of working on such a large project, we will be producing some smaller books while Bordering on the Sublime is in the press.
-This is a necessity, and in some ways a dismaying one.
-Today ‘multi-tasking’ is seen as a desirable and admired skill rather than what it is—an indulgent excuse for getting away with not paying proper attention to anything one is doing—and it would be wonderful to be able to devote one’s whole effort and thought to one project at a time, whether small or large.
+Of course it is necessary to survive while working on a long project like this – we estimate it will take at least eighteen months of press time to complete it – and that unfortunately means that we must produce smaller books while the Curwen project is ongoing.
+Typically, ‘multi-tasking’ is seen today as a desirable and admired skill rather than what it actually is – an indulgent excuse for not paying sufficient attention to anything one is doing – and it would be wonderful to be able to devote one’s whole effort and thought to one project at a time, whether small or large.
 That said, we enjoy working on every book we produce, and we will of course maintain our best standards in all the books.

-Other projects are in the early planning stages, but they are still too far off to have a page devoted to them.
-Here are some of them:
+Other projects are in the early planning stages, but are still too far off to have a page devoted to them:

 We will continue to post news of developments here, with the hope that something irresistible will catch the unsuspecting eye.